The process involved with getting a mortgage can be a frustrating

 Backing out/charges incurred – If you are approved, but decide to cancel your application, you may be liable for certain third party charges if services have been provided.

-Initial Documents You Will be Required to Submit for Pre-Approval:
+Initial Documents You Will Need to Get Started:

-- Bank statements covering the last 2 months (all pages, including name and account number)
+- Bank statements for the last 2 months (all pages, including name and account number)

 - Any other income or asset documentation being used to qualify, or for down payment (savings, 401k, etc.)